babichplace/LoadingAnimations/README.md

 # Loading Animations for web projects

-Collection of popular web loading animations.
+Collection of popular web loading animations crated using only HTML & CSS.
 Every animation is featured in its own file.
-If you want to use the animations, you can download the file.

 ## Collection